-Like the Todas, the Kotas indulge in trials of strength with heavy spherical stones, which they raise, or attempt to raise, from the ground to the shoulders, and in a game resembling the English tip-cat.
+Like the Todas, the Kotas indulge in trials of strength Games.
+Considers, and in a game resembling the English tip-cat.
 In another game sides are chosen, of about ten on each side.
-One side takes shots with a ball made of cloth at a brick propped up against a wall, near which the other side stands.
+Cone side takes shots with a ball made of cloth at a brick propped up against a wall, near which the other side stands.
 Each man is allowed three shots at the brick.
-If the brick is hit and falls over, one of the 'outside' picks up the ball, and throws it at the other side, who run away and try to avoid being hit.
+If the brick is hit and falls over, one of the 'outside ' picks up the ball, and throws it at the other side, who run away and try to avoid being hit.
 If the ball touches one of them, the side is put out, and the other side go in.

 A game, called hulikote, which bears a resemblance to the English child's game of fox and geese, is played on a stone chiselled with lines which forms a rude playing board.
-In one form of the game (pl. xxvII) two tigers and twenty-five bulls, and in another form (pl. xxvII) three tigers and fifteen bulls engage, and the object is for the tigers to take, or, as the Kotas express it, kill all the bulls.
+In one form of the game (pl.
+XXVII) two tigers and twenty-five bulls, and in another form (pl.
+XXVII) three tigers and fifteen bulls engage, and the object is for the tigers to take, or, as the Kotas express it, kill all the bulls.
 In a further game, called kotē, a labyrinthiform pattern, or maze, is chiselled on a stone, to get to the centre of which is the problem.